A Proactive Decoy Selection Scheme for Cyber Deception using MITRE ATT&CK: Problem formulation

 \subsection{Decoy selection solution overview}

 We discuss an example of decoy selection solution to better showcase the various steps on a practical scenario and to provide a better understanding of the proposed methodology.
-We provide a visual representation of the solution in Fig. \ref{fig:mal_example}.
-We consider a defender that wants to allocate a number of decoys to expose a malicious user, that has already a foothold within the environment and that aims at executing malicious code to infect a host within the network.
+We provide a visual representation of the solution in \cref{fig:mal_example}.
+We consider a defender that wants to allocate a number of decoys to expose a malicious user that has already a foothold within the environment and that aims at executing malicious code to infect a host within the network, as well as to steal user credentials.
 The deployed decoys are selected according to the procedure described in the previous section.
-In detail, we identify the attacker target as the set $T = \{ infectedComputer\}$, where \textit{infectedComputer} is a technique outcome indicating an attacker that has successfully run malicious software in a host.
-Similarly, we model the attacker initial foothold by initializing the source node set as $S = \{userRights \}$, where \textit{userRights} is a technique outcome indicating an attacker that has acquired user right privileges and it is capable of interacting with most of the system assets.
-Given the defined $S$ and $T$, we can compute the threat profile $\bar{G}$ by first computing all the attack paths with \eqref{eq:ap_def} and then pruning the unnecessary nodes and related edges from $G$.
-Finally, we compute the minimum number of nodes that disconnect $S$ from $T$ leveraging \eqref{eq:obj_func_new}-\eqref{eq:binary}.
-Each node corresponds to a decoy that detects the corresponding technique.
-In the considered example, the solution corresponds to decoys exposing \textit{shortcutModification} and \textit{rightToLeftOverride} techniques.
-The former indicates an adversary modifying the shortcuts within the startup folder so that malicious code is executed upon system boot.
-A possible deceptive artifact may be a fake startup folder that treats any modification of its content as a malicious activity.
-The latter consists in the usage of the “right-to-left override” Unicode character to trick a legitimate user into opening malicious files.
-A possible deceptive artifact may be an agent that monitors files containing such character and that redirects their execution within a controlled and isolated environment to waste attacker resources in fake interactions.
-The resulting decoy selection solution takes advantage of the node types to minimize the number of decoys.
-As a matter of fact, the selection of a decoy to detect a precondition enabling the \textit{maliciousFile} attack step can efficiently detect any attack path.
-This is due to the fact that \textit{maliciousFile} is a node of type \textit{AND}, hence it requires all its predecessors to be reachable from the source node in order to be employable by an adversary (in the cases of \textit{maliciousFile} was a node of type \textit{OR}, multiple decoys would be required, one for each path reaching its predecessors).
-We remark that this is an example meant to highlight the features of the proposed scheme in a simple scenario.
-The number of nodes composing the threat profile $\bar{G}$ largely depends on the number of considered source nodes and attack targets.
-More complex configurations generate threat profiles potentially composed by hundreds of nodes that offer less trivial decoy selection solutions and thus justify the need to provide an analytical problem formulation.
+In detail, we identify the attacker target as the set $T = \{ infectedComputer, userCredential\}$, where \textit{infectedComputer} and \textit{userCredential} are technique outcomes indicating an attacker that has successfully run malicious software on a host and that has managed to steal account name and passwords of a legitimate user.
+Similarly, we model the attacker initial foothold by initializing the source node set as $S = \{userRights \}$, where \textit{userRights} is a technique outcome indicating an attacker that has acquired user right privileges and he is capable of interacting with most of the system assets.
+Given the defined $S$ and $T$, we can compute the threat profile $\bar{G}$ by first computing all the attack paths with \eqref{eq:ap_def} and pruning the unnecessary nodes and related edges from $G$.
+Then, we compute the minimum number of nodes that disconnect $S$ from $T$ solving \eqref{eq:obj_func_new}-\eqref{eq:binary} under two different scenarios in order to better highlight the benefit of considering execution preconditions of type AND to reduce the number of decoys.
+Specifically, we compare the solution obtained when AND nodes are correctly considered with respect to a solution computed assuming that each node in $\bar{G}$ is of type OR only.
+Note that a solution which assumes each node to be of type AND would not ensure the interception of all attack paths.
+For example, a decoy exposing any of the execution preconditions needed to achieve an attack target of type OR would be wrongly considered as optimal.
+For this reason we ignore this scenario as it would provide sub-optimal solutions that do not add any new meaningful insight to our approach.
+We visually represent the decoys selected by the two solutions in \cref{fig:mal_example} using yellow nodes for the “AND+OR solution” and purple nodes for “OR solution”, respectively.
+Note that double-colored nodes indicate that both solutions share the same decoy selection.